 The attorneys' assistants (auxiliaries) can be privy to the communication without breaking privilege (they are bound by professional secrecy).
 To be considered as an assistant within this meaning, a person (i) must be qualified for fulfilling the task entrusted to him or her, and (ii) must be willing to fulfil the task.
-This is typically the case for an associate, a trainee or a secretary, but also for an expert, a private detective or a translator hired by the attorney.
+This is typically the case for an associate, a trainee or a secretary.
+An expert, a private detective, a translator hired by the attorney or the external professional responsible for the remote storage and protection of the attorney's data may also be considered as auxiliaries as long as they operate from Switzerland and have been instructed to observe attorney-client privilege and/or have signed a confidentiality agreement